-When we can meet in person, we provide children, youth, and adults an opportunity to explore, reflect, and learn in a nurturing spiritual community.
-Unitarian Universalist religious exploration (RE) programs offer all ages, inspiring:
+UUFC aspires to provide children, youth, and adults various opportunities to explore, reflect, and learn in a nurturing spiritual community.
+Unitarian Universalist religious exploration (RE) programs offer all ages:

 - Ethical growth – internalizing enduring values like justice, equity, and compassion, and gaining tools to act on them in everyday life.

 - Social growth – connecting with peers and people of all ages on a deeper level.
 Finding acceptance among people who see beyond the superficial.